 State of Hawaii

-Your Committee on Water and Land, to which was referred S.B.
-No. 1136 entitled:
+Your Committees on Health and Public Safety, Intergovernmental and Military Affairs, to which was referred S.B.
+No. 303 entitled:

-As affirmed by the record of votes of the members of your Committee on Water and Land that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1136, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1136, S.D.
-1, and be referred to your Committee on Judiciary.
+As affirmed by the records of votes of the members of your Committees on Health and Public Safety, Intergovernmental and Military Affairs that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 303, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 303, S.D.
+1, and be referred to the Committee on Ways and Means.